xcsp3team/PyCSP3-models/realistic/Radiation/README.md

 # Problem Radiation
-## Description

 The problem of decomposing an integer matrix into a weighted sum of binary matrices has received much attention in recent years, largely due to its application in radiation treatment for cancer.
 See paper whose reference is given below.

-The model, below, is close to (can be seen as the close translation of) the one submitted to the Minizinc challenges.
-The MZN model was proposed by Sebastian Brand.
-No Licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   01.json